FISH AND GAME

 5. The total amount of outfitter’s area requested by any applicant giving due consideration to the effect that such area license grant would have upon the environment, the amount of game that can be harvested, and the number of persons that can be adequately served in the area.

-(c) The board shall refuse to issue any license to any applicant for an outfitter’s or guide’s license who the board finds is not a competent person of good moral character, less than eighteen (18) years of age and does not possess a working knowledge of the game and fishing laws of the state of Idaho and the regulations of the United States forest service.
+(c) The board shall refuse to issue any license to any applicant for an outfitter’s or guide’s license who the board finds is not a competent person, who has been convicted, found guilty, or received a withheld judgment or a suspended sentence in this state or in any other state of a crime that is deemed relevant in accordance with section 67-9411(1), Idaho Code, who is less than eighteen (18) years of age, or who does not possess a working knowledge of the game and fishing laws of the state of Idaho and the regulations of the United States forest service.
 The board shall also refuse to issue an outfitter’s license to any applicant who the board finds does not have sufficient financial responsibility to conduct adequately the business of an outfitter.
 The board shall refuse to issue any license to a firm, partnership, corporation or other organization or any combination thereof that fails to have at least one (1) designated agent conducting its outfitting business who meets all of the qualifications and requirements of a licensed outfitter.
 The board may also refuse to grant an outfitter’s or guide’s license to any applicant for violation of any of the provisions hereinafter specified in this chapter as grounds for revocation or suspension of an outfitter’s or guide’s license.
 If the application is denied, the board shall notify the applicant, in writing, of the reasons for such denial within ten (10) days and if the applicant shall correct, to the satisfaction of the board, such reasons within thirty (30) days of receipt of such notice and if, thereafter, a majority of the board concur, the board may issue a license to the applicant.

 (d) No license shall be issued by the board until a majority thereof has reported favorably thereon; except, an application for a license identical to a license held during the previous year may be issued on approval by one (1) board member providing there is no adverse information on file regarding the applicant.